Oxford Blues

 Oxford Blues is a 1984 British comedy-drama sports film written and directed by Robert Boris and starring Rob Lowe, Ally Sheedy and Amanda Pays.
-It is a remake of the 1938 Metro-Goldwyn-Mayer film A Yank at Oxford and was Lowe's first starring role in a feature.
+It is a remake of the 1938 Metro-Goldwyn-Mayer film A Yank at Oxford.

 Plot

 Nick Di Angelo is working in a Las Vegas casino to earn enough money to pursue the woman of his dreams, Lady Victoria Wingate, to Oxford, England.
 He believes the only way to win her is to get into Oxford University and join the rowing team.
 After spending the night with a beautiful older woman, he collects enough money to make the trip and arrives at Oxford in his 1955 Ford Thunderbird, which promptly gets stuck between two walls along a very narrow street.
-Thus begins Di Angelo's troubles in Britain.
+Thus begin Di Angelo's troubles in Britain.

-Di Angelo is accepted into Oriel College; consequently, large parts of the film are set in the college itself.
+Di Angelo is accepted into Oriel College, a constituent college of the University of Oxford.

 The coxswain of the rowing team that Di Angelo joins, Rona, is also an American.
-Di Angelo quickly finds Lady Victoria but also finds that she is deeply involved with another Oxford rower, Colin Gilchrist Fisher, a member of Christ Church college.
+Di Angelo quickly finds Lady Victoria but also finds that she is deeply involved with another Oxford rower, Colin Gilchrist Fisher, a member of Christ Church (another college).

 Eventually, Di Angelo comes to learn not only the value of friendship and love, but also the importance of keeping promises to teammates and to oneself as well as the importance of thinking beyond oneself.